Multi-I Tuition & Fees

 Students receiving grants, loans, work study, or scholarships must discuss plans with a financial aid officer.
 Written approval on the application form is required.
 (Note that not all courses taught at the University of Minnesota are eligible to receive financial aid.)

 Submit completed forms at the Office of the Registrar.
-In person submission is encouraged.
 Allow adequate time for processing.
-Students are notified via email when their setup is complete and can register on another campus as a Multi-I student.
+Students are notified via email when their setup is complete and they can register on another campus as a Multi-I student.

 One Stop Sites for University of Minnesota Campuses

 If you are registered for classes at both Morris and a host campus during the same term, you will receive a bill from each campus for tuition and fees.
 If you receive financial aid, it will be based on the combined credits that you are registered for at both campuses.
 However, your aid will be disbursed and applied to your bill at your home campus ONLY; it will NOT apply directly to your bill at your host campus.
 You will be responsible for paying that bill separately.
 If you receive a financial aid surplus check, those funds can be used to pay your bill at your host campus.

 Legally Binding Contract